AwsafAlam/web-automation/Readme.md

 **Requests:**

 - `POST /v1/requests` - adds a request to the db for scraping.
+- `GET /v1/requests` - get all request

 **Listings**

 - `GET /v1/listings` - get all listings
-- `GET /v1/listings` - get all listings
+- `GET /v1/listings/:slug` - get listing by slug
 - `POST /v1/listings/images` - upload images
 - `POST /v1/listings/search` - returns the partial name, state or cities which match with the user input